VukasinPantic/Bosch/DEVGUIDELINE.md

 ## Code Formatting

 - Adhere to PEP8 standards for code style
-- Line length <= 79 characters, for better readability
+- Line length <= 79 characters - better readability
 - Indentation: 4 spaces
 - Imports at the top of the file; on separate lines if not a part of the same library.
 Grouping standard libraries, third-party libraries, and local imports separately.
 Avoid wildcard `imports (“ from module import \* ”)`; There should be no unused imports
 - Use line breaks for long statements and function calls for better readability.
 - Blank Lines: two blank lines surround top-level function and class definitions; single blank line surrounds class methods; + blank lines in functions, sparingly, to indicate logical sections
 - Surround operators with single space on each side
 - If operators with different priorities are used, consider adding whitespace (single space) around the operators with the lowest priority
-- Avoid trailing whitespace anywhere !
+- Avoid trailing whitespace anywhere
 - No whitespace around ‘=‘ sign when used for keyword arguments

 ## Naming Conventions